reflex-dev/reflex-web/blog/2025-12-05-on-premises-deployment.md

 from reflex_ui.blocks.demo_form import demo_form_dialog
 ```

-For organizations with strict security, compliance, or data sovereignty requirements, building applications on your own infrastructure isn't just a preference—it's a necessity.
+For organizations with strict security, compliance, or data sovereignty requirements, building applications on your own infrastructure isn't just a preference — it's a necessity.
 With Reflex Enterprise, you can now run **Reflex Build**—our AI-powered app builder—on-premises or in your own private cloud, giving you complete control over your development environment while maintaining all the productivity benefits of building apps with AI.

 ## Why On-Premises Deployment?